openstack-archive/networking-spp/doc/source/devstack.rst

 core_mask
   core_mask of the spp_vf process corresponding to the NIC.
   This is a parameter passed directly to the DPDK option '-c' of spp_vf.
   See SPP or DPDK document for details.
-See example_ also.

-.. _example: architecture.rst#example-of-core-mask-setting-of-spp-processes
+  See :ref:`example-of-core-mask-setting` also.

 As a whole, specify all the NICs for SPP by separating them with a comma(,) in order of PCI address (i.e. in order of DPDK port).